blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/component-location-analysis.md

 # Component Location Analysis LCA

-Enable this feature by adding --detect.component.location.analysis.enabled=TRUE to a run of Detect.
+Enable this feature by adding --detect.component.location.analysis.enabled=TRUE to a run of [solution_name].

 When enabled, [solution_name] creates an output file in the scan subdirectory of the output directory with the name 'components-with-locations.json' which identifies the declaration locations (filepath, line number and column position) of the version of open source components found in the scanned project.